 As we have discussed here, Siberians are certainly an intriguing breed.
 Here are a few more things you should know:

-Many breeders agree that Siberians are best suited for a well-enclosed, safe outdoor living area.
+- Many breeders agree that Siberians are most comfortable in a well-enclosed, safe outdoor living area.

 Popular Siberian cat colors.